Free and equal in

 It’s like John Lewis said: Get in, and stay in.

 Advancing Social Justice

-Over the past 19 years, The Libra Foundation has done significant grantmaking in progressive causes and movements with a focus on criminal justice and social policy, environmental and climate justice, and gender justice.
+The Libra Foundation supports social justice movements that focus on transforming the criminal justice system, environmental and climate justice, and gender justice.

 Meet Our Grantee Partners

 The Libra team’s guiding principle is that those who are closest to the issues understand those issues the best.
 This means low-income communities of color building power from the ground up, engaging their local communities, and building strong national/transnational networks.

 Founded in 2013, BYP100 is a member-based organization of Black youth activists creating justice and freedom for all Black people.